HarshithAlva6/HarshithAlva6/README.md

 **Mosaiq Software**
 Currently building a collaborative, Trello-like board using React, Mantine UI, MongoDB, and WebSockets for real-time task tracking.

-**LME Services**
-Led redesign of B2C application that provides small business deals to end customers using Next.js and Tailwind.
-Refactored APIs and auth to handle scale, latency, and security with Terraform and OAuth.

-**Uber (Intern)**
-Improved ride-matching by optimizing Kafka pipelines and geolocation accuracy using Mapbox.
-Migrated REST APIs to GraphQL to reduce data payload and response time.

 **Danske IT (Infosys)**
 Modernized banking systems by rewriting COBOL modules in React and Spring Boot.
 Automated reporting tasks and enhanced CI/CD reliability using GitLab and Azure tools.